-5. IMPLEMENTATION
+V. IMPLEMENTATION

-We have also implemented the basic mechanisms of FICA using Sora, a fully programmable software radio platform based on commodity general-purpose PC architectures [24].
-Our FICA implementation is based on SoftWiFi, a software implementation of the 802.11a/b/g PHY/MAC [24].
-We make the following modifications: (1) we change the FFT size from 64-point to 256-point for DATA/ACK symbols and 512-point for M-RTS/M-CTS symbols; (2) we employ convolutional coding in each subchannel and decode data in each subchannel individually using the Viterbi algorithm; (3) we remove the random time-domain backoff in the CSMA MAC, and implement the M-RTS/M-CTS handshake after the channel is sensed idle.
+We have implemented the basic mechanisms of FICA using Sora, a fully programmable software radio platform based on commodity general-purpose PC architectures [23].
+Our FICA implementation is based on SoftWiFi, a software implementation of the 802.11a/b/g PHY/MAC [23].
+In summary, we make the following modifications: 1) we change the FFT size from 64- to 256-point for DATA/ACK symbols and 512-point for M-RTS/M-CTS symbols; 2) we employ convolutional coding in each subchannel and decode data in each subchannel individually using the Viterbi algorithm; 3) we remove the random time-domain backoff in the CSMA MAC and implement the M-RTS/M-CTS handshake after the channel is sensed idle.
+In the following, we elaborate some design details and algorithms implemented in our system.